 - 1. "Academic or administrative unit" means any office or department of Lake Region State College. - 2.
 "Amplified sound" means sound whose volume is increased by any electric, electronic, mechanical, or motor-powered means.
-Shouting, group chanting, and acoustic musical instruments are exempt from this definition and are not subject to the special rules on amplified sound, but are subject to general rules on disruption. - 3.
+Shouting, group chanting, and acoustic musical instruments are exempt from this definition and are not subject to the special rules on amplified sound but are subject to general rules on disruption. - 3.
 "College/University person or organization" includes academic and administrative units, student, faculty, and staff organizations, and individual students, faculty members, and staff members; this phrase describes the most inclusive category of potential speakers on campus; every person and organization of any kind is either an "off-campus person or organization" or a "College/University person or organization." - 4.
 "Day" means 7:45 a.m. to 4:45 p.m. daily and excludes weekends, College/University holidays, and days on which regularly scheduled classes are suspended due to emergency situations.
 If a deadline defined in this chapter falls on a Saturday, Sunday, or College/University holiday that deadline will be moved to the next day. - 5.
 "Event" means something that occurs in a certain place during a particular interval of time; events include but are not limited to guest speakers, exhibits, tables, distribution of literature, signs, and public assemblies. - 6.
 "Faculty member" includes any person teaching credit-bearing courses employed by Lake Region State College. - 7.
 "Guest speaker" means a speaker or performer who is not a student, faculty member, or staff member, but who is invited to speak by a Lake Region State College person or organization. - 8.
 "Off-campus person or organization" means any person, organization, or business that is not an academic or administrative unit, a student, faculty, or staff organization, or a student, faculty member, or staff member. - 9.
 "Publicly assemble" and "public assembly" include any gathering of persons, including discussions, rallies, and demonstrations. - 10.
 "Room or space" includes any room or space, indoors or outdoors, owned or controlled by Lake Region State College. - 11.
 "Staff member" includes any person who is employed by Lake Region State College and does not qualify as a faculty member. - 12.
-"Student" means a person who is currently enrolled at Lake Region State College, or has been enrolled in a prior semester or summer session and is eligible to continue enrollment in the semester or summer session that immediately follows.
-A student may also be a faculty or staff member.
-Circumstances will dictate whether an individual is considered a student or faculty or staff member for the purposes of application of this policy.
+"Student" means an individual enrolled in one or more courses at an institution.
+For the purposes of this Policy, a student who is acting in a paid role, such as a graduate student instructor or teaching assistant, is not a student for the purpose of this policy while they are engaged in that paid work.